Develop

 Development of Nvim dev

 This reference describes design constraints and guidelines, for developing Nvim applications or Nvim itself.
-Architecture and internal concepts are covered in src/nvim/README.md
+See dev-arch for discussion of Nvim's architecture and internal concepts.

 Nvim is free and open source.
 Everybody is encouraged to contribute. https://github.com/neovim/neovim/blob/master/CONTRIBUTING.md